 Follower growth is a key metric to defining a brand’s success on social media, and is something we know senior leadership are always keen to see on the rise.
 But what we’re seeing now is that the savviest brands are also using follower retention metrics to get a sense of what’s working and what’s not.
 That leads us into how to discern why you’re losing followers and what you can do about it.

 First things first, there are many potential reasons brands lose followers and, with spam and bot accounts thankfully deactivated on a regular basis, follower loss isn’t always a bad thing.
 But day to day, brands losing followers want to know why—as do senior leadership.
 Pinpointing what content, events or wider issues contribute to follower loss is the first step to mitigation.

-Dash Hudson provides brands with the metrics they need to uncover when follower loss occurs and why.
-Through filtering followers lost by the day, social media managers can look back to find the content that was posted on that day, check the engagement that content received and dig deeper into the visual elements that underperformed using Dash Hudson’s content segmentation tool, Boards.
+Dash Hudson provides brands with the Instagram insights they need to uncover when follower loss occurs and why.
+Through filtering followers lost by the day, social media managers can look back to find the content that was posted on that day, check the engagement that content received and dig deeper into the visual elements that underperformed using Dash Hudson’s content segmentation tool, Content Segmentation Boards.